RJPearson94/terraform-provider-twilio/docs/resources/autopilot_field_type.md

 # twilio_autopilot_field_type Resource

-Manages a Autopilot field type
+Manages a Autopilot field type.
+See the [API docs](https://www.twilio.com/docs/autopilot/api/field-type) for more information

+For more information on Autopilot, see the product [page](https://www.twilio.com/autopilot)

 ## Example Usage